vascoguita/fmc-tdc/doc/gateware/memory-map.rst

 Supported Designs
 =================
 Here you can find the complete memory MAP for the supported designs.
-This will include the TDC register as well as the carrier registers and any other component used in an FMC-TDC-1NS-5CH design.
+This will include the TDC registers as well as the carrier registers and any other component used in an FMC-TDC-1NS-5CH design.

 .. toctree::